bpkennedy/bhd/content/books/exodusYouAlmostPassedOver.md

 Now all of this should be the review of this book, as concerns Burning Heart Discipleship and it being a resource towards that end.
 This should probably be set to a field called "description" automatically via Nuxt Content module.

+Now all of this should be the review of this book, as concerns Burning Heart Discipleship and it being a resource towards that end.
+This should probably be set to a field called "description" automatically via Nuxt Content module.

+Now all of this should be the review of this book, as concerns Burning Heart Discipleship and it being a resource towards that end.
+This should probably be set to a field called "description" automatically via Nuxt Content module.

+Now all of this should be the review of this book, as concerns Burning Heart Discipleship and it being a resource towards that end.
+This should probably be set to a field called "description" automatically via Nuxt Content module.

+Now all of this should be the review of this book, as concerns Burning Heart Discipleship and it being a resource towards that end.
+This should probably be set to a field called "description" automatically via Nuxt Content module.